Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Bot Configuration
 The bot configuration is held in **config/dcsserverbot.ini**.
 See **dcsserverbot.ini.sample** for an example.
+For some configurations, default values may apply.
+They are kept in config/default.ini. **Don't change this file**, just overwrite the settings, if you want to have them differently.

 The following parameters can be used to configure the bot:

 a) __BOT Section__